 Oh the Bridegroom is coming….and he`s lookin for his bride

-As I walked away from these jubilations, I entered the city streets, heading towards my friend’s house who happens to live about four kilometers away.
+As I walked away from these jubilations, I entered the city streets, heading towards my friend’s house who happens to live about two kilometers away.
 With each step this passionate Bridegroom lyric continued to grow and grow, building into a breath-taking crescendo at the close of the day when I encountered a magnificent sunset display

 Oddly this sundown appeared to look more like a glorious splendour was rising from Jerusalem rather than departing from it.
 I must have stood there on this street corner for a good twenty minutes or so, taking several dozen photos of this fabulous kaleidoscope, enjoying each subtle transition as it danced across the sky.

 During that time at least a hundred people must have walked by, seemingly oblivious to the stunning lightshow happening just above their heads on Jerusalem’s skyline; no doubt they were busy in contemplation on this second holy day of the Feast of Tabernacles.

 Anyway I continued snapping until eyeballed by two passersby – somewhat intrigued to what I was focusing on.
 They independently turned in the direction of my gaze to view the source for themselves, one guy even took his own snap of this naturally super- phenomenon.

 I wonder if these drop-dead sunsets are a daily occurrence in Jerusalem… maybe that’s why people aren’t stopping in their tracks and taking any notice?

 All of a sudden as I gazed at this majestic sight, the heartbeat started pounding again in my spirit – But this time it had something fresh to say…

 What!!!…..Instead of being comforted by these words, they actually made me feel sad inside, that we were unable to share this precious moment together… Surely this illuminating event wasn’t just for me and a couple of other passersby?